 “No, it’s better to travel together,” Zoe said.
-“We need each other.”
+“We need one another.”

 I leaned back to look at the darkening sky; I could make out the first stars there.
 I thought of The Lion King — stars being the souls of dead people or something like that.
-It was hard to comprehend Zoe as a star, though, a sharp little quiet piece of light.
+It was hard to comprehend Zoe as a star, though, a sharp little quiet point of light.
 If she had her way, she’d be an exploding star, a supernova.
 Actually, if she had her way, she’d keep on living.
-Her pale presence so close on that beach — the blood and the breath moving in her like the waters of the ocean, her quick eyes, her songs, all the things she could spin with her hands and her heart — all of that burned with greater brightness than any of those far-away stars.
+Her pale presence, so close on that beach — the blood and the breath moving in her like the waters of the ocean, her quick eyes, her songs, all the things she could spin with her hands and her heart — all of that burned with greater brightness than any of those faraway stars.
 And if a star fell from the sky, who would miss it?
-The universe is choked with them, and they all look alike from this far away.
-But when Zoe fell from the earth, there would be no getting her back.
-It made me mad at God, for taking away her life just as the most interesting part was coming up.
-I imagined God as someone who gives a kid a present, then smashes it to pieces.
+The universe is piled deep with them, and they all look alike from this far away.
+But when Zoe fell from the Earth, there would be no getting her back.
+I was just religious enough that it all made me mad at God, the stupidity of letting her life end just as the most interesting part was coming up.

 “I never did like The Lion King,” I said, breaking the long silence.

 “What?”
-Annie said, frowning as if I’d sworn or spoken some blasphemy.
+Annie said, frowning as if I’d spoken some blasphemy.

-“If I had a boat, I would sail across it,” Zoe said.
+“If I had a boat, I would sail across the ocean,” Zoe said.

 “Drifting out there without any drinkable water for weeks on end is what you should be afraid of — a slow death like that,” Zoe said.
-She poured herself more wine.
-“I should build a boat, and sail across the ocean.”
+She sat up briefly to pour herself more wine.
+“I should do it — build a boat and sail across the ocean.”

 “Where would you go?”
 I asked.